Linguistics Ph.D.

 As part of the Ph.D. requirements, students must also complete nine credits of dissertation research.
 Nine credits of pre-candidacy study may also count towards satisfying this requirement, provided that they are taken no earlier than the full semester immediately preceding advancement to candidacy.

 Students who have completed all of the above requirements are allowed to write the dissertation.
 The dissertation director has the responsibility of distributing the dissertation to the readers in ample time for the dissertation to be read adequately; the director also must see to it that the dissertation committee meet when necessary as a group to discuss the progress of the dissertation.
 The committee is to administer a final oral defense of the dissertation.
-Certification of successful defense is then submitted to the Office of Graduate Studies of the University.
+Certification of successful defense is then submitted to the Graduate College of the University.

 In addition to the academic progress policy guidelines of the Graduate College at UD, the graduate committee closely evaluates students' progress each semester, based on the students' performance in classes, timely satisfaction of program requirements, performance as teaching or research assistants (if applicable), conference presentations, publications, and other qualitative factors that demonstrate progress towards successful research and scholarship.